Random field theory-based p-values: A review of the SPM implementation: Theory

 In the following, we will denote the random variable modelling the expected volume of an excursion set independent of its unit of measurement by $V_u$, where $V_u := \lambda(E_u)$ or $V_u := R_3(E_u)$ depending on the specified context.
-We visualize the expected volume of the excursion set as a function of $u$ and $R_3(S)$ in \autoref{fig:rfp_excursion_set_properties}B. As is evident from this visualization, the expected volume of an excursion set $\mathbb{E}(V_u)$ decreases with higher cluster-forming thresholds $u$ and higher statistical random field smoothness, i.e., decreasing third-order resel volume $R_3(S)$.
+We visualize the expected volume of the excursion set as a function of $u$ and $R_3(S)$ in \autoref{fig:rft_excursion_set_properties}B. As is evident from this visualization, the expected volume of an excursion set $\mathbb{E}(V_u)$ decreases with higher cluster-forming thresholds $u$ and higher Gaussian-related random field smoothness, i.e., decreasing third-order resel volume $R_3(S)$.

-\textbf{(E2) The expected number of local maxima within an excursion set} Let $M_u$ denote the number of local maxima of a statistical random field $X(x), x \in \mathbb{R}^D$ above $u$ inside a set $S \subset \mathbb{R}^D$.
+\textbf{(E2) The expected number of local maxima within an excursion set} Let $M_u$ denote the number of local maxima of a Gaussian-related random field $X(x), x \in \mathbb{R}^D$ above $u$ inside a set $S \subset \mathbb{R}^D$.
 Then $M_u$ is also the number of local maxima of the excursion set $E_u$.
-In RFP, the expected number of local maxima of a statistical random field is approximated by the expected \textit{Euler characteristic} $\chi(\cdot)$ of the excursion set \citep[][Section 2, p.
+In RFT, the expected number of local maxima of a Gaussian-related random field is approximated by the expected \textit{Euler characteristic} $\chi(\cdot)$ of the excursion set \citep[][Section 2, p.
 15]{Worsley1994}, i.e.

 To unpack expression \eqref{eq:exp_m_u_approx_chi}, we first discuss the notion of the Euler characteristic as a topological measure.
-We then consider the motivation for the approximation of expression \eqref{eq:exp_m_u_approx_chi}, and finally discuss the parametric closed form for the expected Euler characteristic used in RFP.
+We then consider the motivation for the approximation of expression \eqref{eq:exp_m_u_approx_chi}, and finally discuss the parametric closed form for the expected Euler characteristic used in RFT.

 The Euler characteristic is a function and is referred to as a \textit{topological invariant}.
 Topological invariants measure the geometrical characteristics of geometrical objects irrespective of the way they are bent.
 A formal description of the Euler characteristic is beyond our current scope, because, as \citet[][p.16]{Adler2000} puts it, the Euler characteristic ``(...) is one of those unfortunate cases in which what is easy for the human visual system to do quickly and effectively requires a lot more care when mathematicised''.
 This care is not warranted here, because, as will be seen below, the expected Euler characteristic of the excursion set $E_u$ will itself be approximated by a function of $u$ without recourse to an actual evaluation of $\chi(E_u)$.
 We thus only provide a brief intuition for the Euler characteristic itself: for a three-dimensional volume of interest, the Euler characteristic counts, in an alternating sum, the number of three types of topological features: (1) connected components, (2) visible open holes, often referred to as handles, and (3) invisible voids.
 Semi-formally, the Euler characteristic of an excursion set $E_u$ is hence given by